Wildcards are a useful technique when working with strings in SQL. Learn all about them and see some examples in this article.

 Example 4 – single character substitution

-This example uses a single character as a wildcard rather than the % symbol
+This example uses a single character as an SQL wildcard rather than the % symbol

 SELECT id, name, limit FROM customer WHERE name LIKE '_o%';